 Suggested Questions:

-Similar to the Global Climate Scheme, the European Climate Scheme would impose a maximum amount of greenhouse gases we can emit across the EU.
-It would make polluters pay for their emissions, which in turn would increase fossil fuel prices and discourage polluting activities.
+Similar to the Global Climate Scheme, the European Climate Scheme would impose a maximum amount of greenhouse gases we can emit across the EU in the buildings and transport sectors.
+It would make polluters () pay for their emissions, which in turn would increase fossil fuel prices and discourage polluting activities.
 Several options are possible regarding the use of the scheme’s revenues:

 Provide an equal cash transfer of XX€/year to each European.

-Provide a country-specific cash transfer to each European: people in countries with higher emissions per person (like Germany) would receive more than people in countries with lower emissions (like Romania).
+Return the revenues back to the European nation states in proportion to their emissions.
+Every member state will then provide a country-specific cash transfer to each citizen: people in countries with higher emissions per person (like Germany) would receive more than people in countries with lower emissions (like Romania).
 For information, people in [Germany] would receive XX€/year.

-Finance low-carbon equipments: the thermal insulation of buildings, the switch to clean sources of heating, public transportation, and charging stations for electric vehicles.
+Finance low-carbon investments: the thermal insulation of buildings, the switch to clean sources of heating, public transportation, and charging stations for electric vehicles.

-Provide cash transfers to the most vulnerable half of Europeans and finance low-carbon equipments.
+Provide direct financial support to the most vulnerable half of Europeans and finance low-carbon investments.

 Do you support or oppose the European Climate Scheme in case the revenue is used to… ?
 (5-point Likert scale)